strontic/strontic.github.io/xcyclopedia/library/patch.exe-2EE8CFCC1E718936A36DD026EA9432B8.md

 ﻿---
-title: patch.exe | Patch: apply a diff file to an original
+title: patch.exe | Patch- apply a diff file to an original
 ---

 # patch.exe